saarahah/Eat-The-Burger/README.md

 ## Business Context

 For future cyborgs who need to feed on data rather than food.
+It is a "restaurant" app that lets cyborgs input their cyburger of choice (that pun though).
+Since humans of the future may reside in the cloud they may need food options that are non-tangible.
+This website gives them that option.

  ## License